CSC142-WCU/csc142/index.md

 > | <= 59	| F |
 >
 > ### Lateness Policy:
-> Assignments that are late are assessed a 10% per day late penalty.
+> Given the shortened duration of summer semesters, no late work will
-> Saturday and Sunday are each days.
+> be accepted.
 {: .keypoints}